tonethar/IGME-330-Master/notes/1-ml-pre-trained-models.md

 <img id="image" src="ml-5-images/bird.jpg" width="400" />
 ```

-6) Look at - https://learn.ml5js.org/#/reference/image-classifier?id=usage  - to see how we create a new `imageClassifier()` and connect it either a pre-existing model or one from Teachable Machine
+6) Look at - https://learn.ml5js.org/#/reference/image-classifier?id=usage  - to see how we create a new `imageClassifier()` and connect it either a pre-existing model or one from Teachable Machine - usually we give the constructor a *model* and a callback function as parameters

 7) Follow along with this example - here's the code that will get you started - add this to **imagenet-1.html**: